- WHERE TO STAY

 The original London which had the city walls around is to the east of where most tourists think of as the centre of London.
 Because of the history, some of the A list sights are here, notably the Tower of London and St Paul's Cathedral.
 This is one of the world's big financial centres and most of the district including hotels are attuned to the potential rich pickings.
 As such the price of hotel rooms keep most tourists away.
 However at the weekend the financiers go home leaving empty hotel beds to be filled - and the leisure visitor is welcome with attractive room rates.

 There is a cluster of hotels around the Tower of London which are attractive the leisure traveller.
 As well as large 4 star chains there are some budget chains in this area too.
 The whole area has been rejuvenated in the last decade or so with old riverside warehouses being replaced with swanky bars, restaurants and an environment that is quite attractive.

 There are direct trains to Gatwick, Stansted and Luton Airports from London Bridge and Liverpool Street stations.
 If you are on a cruise from Harwich the only transport link are the trains that terminate at Liverpool Street.
-Dover cruise port is serviced by train from London Bridge.
+Dover cruise port is serviced by trains from London Bridge.
 This is the wrong side of town for those using Heathrow Airport - a tedious journey whatever method you end up with.